Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Appendix

 \textbf{Acknowledgements.} The author would like to thank Professor Mladen Savov for enlightening comments.
 He also recommended the author his recent works about exponential functionals of L\'evy processes, which helped a lot to simplify the proofs in Section~4.
+The author is also grateful for the helpful comments from the two professional referees and the financial support from the Alexander-von-Humboldt-Foundation.